 Step 4: Customize all necessary aspects of the migration job

-- Advanced settings - this step lets you define how many mailboxes should be migrated at same time and set the maximum size of items to be migrated.
+Advanced settings - provides an option to define how many mailboxes should be migrated at the same time.
+This number should correspond to the number of logical processors.
+You can also define the maximum size of items to be migrated.

 Step 5: Start the migration

 Review your migration job in the Job summary step.
 Click Finish to close the wizard.